NabiilahArdini/UnsupervisedLearning/quiz.md

 - `Uniformity` : how similarly sized the ground coffee particles are.
 - `Clean cup` : no flavor defects present.
 - `Sweetness` : mild, smooth taste sensation with no harsh flavors.
-- `Cupper points` : points earned from a Cupper (a person who objectively review over the taste and aroma of a brewed coffee, to know whether it’s a Specialty Grade Coffee).
+- `Cupper points` : points earned from a Cupper (a person who objectively review over the taste and aroma of a brewed coffee, to know whether it's a Specialty Grade Coffee).
 - `Moisture` : any amount of liquid diffused in small quantities within a green coffee beans, if humidity is stable, the coffee beans will retain that moisture until roasting.
 - `Quakers`: unripened coffee beans, often with a wrinkled surface, not darken well when roasted.